-Implementation of this Guidance is intended to establish bike trail management practices that conform to the guidelines and criteria of the Adirondack Park State Land Master Plan and the Catskill Park Master Plan.
+Implementation of this Guidance is intended to establish bikesingletrack bicycle trail management practices that conform to the guidelines and criteria of the Adirondack Park State Land Master Plan.
 This guidance does not prevent the Department, via individual UMP's or other means, from providing more restrictive management where necessary to protect the character of Forest Preserve lands.